 It may be possible to recover not only from the assaulter or rapist but also from any parties who aided and abetted or “cheered on” the crime.
 In some cases, a court may find that security guards or even the police are liable for neglecting their legal duties to keep the premises safe.

 Any criminal offense–not just harassment or assault–qualifies as a hate crime in Nevada if it is committed because of your perceived gender identity or sexual orientation.
-In addition to filing a police report, you are encouraged to seek legal counsel in order to sue the perpetrators as well as any accessories to the crime or other responsible parties.2
+In addition to filing a police report, you are encouraged to seek an attorney in order to sue the perpetrators as well as any accessories to the crime or other responsible parties.2

-Gay and lesbian marriage is now legal throughout the United States, including Nevada.
-Your rights and obligations are much different than if you and your partner are merely cohabitants.
-Learn more about same-sex marriage laws and prenuptial agreements in Nevada.3
+Gay and lesbian marriage is lawful throughout the United States, including Nevada.
+Your financial and property rights and obligations are much different than if you and your partner are merely cohabitants, so you may want to consider a prenuptial/spousal agreement.3

 If you are getting married, divorced, changing genders, or merely pursuing a fresh identity, you may want to change your first and/or last names.
 Learn about changing legal names in Nevada.

-Although gay marriage is legal, judges may still hold primeval views regarding the fitness of gay parents in divorce, adoption, and surrogacy proceedings.
-Learn about adoption, child custody and surrogacy laws in Nevada.
+Although gay marriage is lawful, judges may still hold primeval views regarding the fitness of gay parents in divorce, adoption, child custody, guardianship, and surrogacy proceedings.
+Many gay couples resort to international adoption if they have trouble with domestic adoption agencies.

 Any foreigner who is facing a compelling emergency abroad may be able to travel temporarily to the U.S. for safety.
 Learn more about humanitarian parole laws.